egumasa/engagement-annotation-project/docs/5_supplementary_tags/GOAL.md

 - The writer of the sentence describes the goals/purposes of the piece of text.
 - The writer of the sentence announces what is going to be written about in the immediate piece of writing.

-Typical items categorized as goal-announcing are following:
+Typical items categorized as goal-announcing are following (Bold-face are the span of this category.):

 - **We aim to present** ...
 - **The goal of this section/chapter/paper is** ...
 - **In this section, we demonstrate** ....
 - **This chapter focuses on**
 - **This paper seeks to identify** three key elements of effective communication.

 Other patterns of goal-announcing include:
 - **Prepositional phrases**: `(in) this chapter`, `(in) this part`, `(in) this section`